Brackets

-You can use brackets in mathematical operations.
+You can use parentheses in mathematical operations.
 Often this is just to increase readability.
 Sometimes they are necessary in order to enforce an order in the calculation.
-You may never just calculate something in brackets first.
+You may never just calculate something in parentheses first.

-The use of brackets indicates what belongs together.
+The use of parentheses indicates what belongs together.
 Whether they are really needed is not that important.
 Clarity must come first.

 Example 1